folio-org/folio-org.github.io/guides/devops-install-backend-module.md

 Add testing configuration for the Jenkins jobs ...

-Add to the Jenkinsfiles to refer to the folio-infrastructure branch:
+Add to the Jenkinsfiles to refer to the folio-infrastructure branch:<br/>
 Replace `*/master` with `refs/heads/folio-2467-refenvs-ncip`

 ```